Tigers’ hoops schedule announced - Farmville

 “We commend our players and their perspective so far this year,” second-year Head Coach Caleb Kimbrough said.
 “We have an unbelievable group of guys who have stayed motivated and positive despite the circumstances.
 We are thankful that the ODAC has decided to give us a chance to compete for a conference championship, and we look forward to making the most out of the games we do get to play.”

-H-SC will open its abbreviated, conference-only schedule at Roanoke College on Saturday, Jan.
-23, at 2 p.m. in Salem.
-The Tigers will play their first home game against Guilford College on Thursday, Jan.
+H-SC opened its abbreviated, conference-only schedule at Roanoke College on Saturday, Jan.
+23. The Tigers will play their first home game against Guilford College on Thursday, Jan.
 28, at 7 p.m. at S. Douglas Fleet Gymnasium in Kirby Field House.

 The Tigers follow with consecutive road games, one at Ferrum College on Tuesday, Feb.
 2, at 7 p.m. in Ferrum, and one at Emory & Henry College on Friday, Feb.
 5, at 7 p.m. in Emory.